-Students majoring in computer science can join and participate in the activities of the student chapter of the Association for Computing Machinery.
+Students majoring in computer science can join and participate in the activities of the student chapter of the Association for Computing Machinery (ACM).
 With more than 100 highly accessible student organizations on campus, each student's experience at Indiana State University abounds with student leadership opportunities that complement their studies.

 For the student prepared for the challenges, computer science is an exciting and dynamic discipline that can lead to excellent job opportunities in business or industry.
 Computer science ranks as one of the top bachelor's degrees in terms of starting pay and number of jobs that are available (for example, rated #1 by the Princeton Review).

-Major employers of computer science graduates include the National Security Agency, Department of Defense, and other agencies in federal and state governments; and private sector employers such as the airline industry, computer industry, pharmaceutical industry, research and testing services, educational services, security and commodity exchanges, management and public relations services, finance, insurance, and public utilities.
+Major employers of computer science graduates include the federal and state governments; and private sector employers such as the airline industry, tech industry, pharmaceutical industry, research and testing services, educational services, security and commodity exchanges, management and public relations services, finance, insurance, and public utilities.
 ISU Computer Science alumni have gone on to work at large organizations such as the National Security Agency, Walt Disney, Google, Rolls Royce, Liberty Mutual, and Hewlett-Packard—and at smaller organizations such as the City of Terre Haute, Clabber Girl, ISU, and a number of area startups.